-Information exchange in DLMS/COSEM
+Information exchange in DLMS®/COSEM

 General

-This subclause 4.1 introduces the main concepts of information exchange in DLMS/COSEM.
+This subclause 4.1 introduces the main concepts of information exchange in DLMS®/COSEM.

-The objective of DLMS/COSEM is to specify a standard for a business domain oriented interface object model for metering devices and systems, as well as services to access the objects.
+The objective of DLMS®/COSEM is to specify a standard for a business domain oriented interface object model for metering devices and systems, as well as services to access the objects.
 Communication profiles to transport the messages through various communication media are also specified.

 The term "metering devices" is an abstraction; consequently “metering device” may be any type of device for which this abstraction is suitable.

-The COSEM object model is specified in IEC 62056-6-2:IEC 62056-6-2:—.
+The COSEM object model is specified in IEC 62056-6-2:2021.
 The COSEM objects provide a view of the functionality of metering devices through their communication interfaces.

-This International Standard specifies the DLMS/COSEM application layer and the rules for specifying DLMS/COSEM communication profiles; see Annex A.
+This International Standard specifies the DLMS®/COSEM application layer and the rules for specifying DLMS®/COSEM communication profiles; see Annex A.

-The key characteristics of data exchange using DLMS/COSEM are the following:
+The key characteristics of data exchange using DLMS®/COSEM are the following:

 metering devices can be accessed by various parties: clients and third parties;

-mechanisms to control access to the resources of the metering device are provided; these mechanisms are made available by the DLMS/COSEM AL and the COSEM objects (“Association SN / LN” object, “Security setup” object);
+mechanisms to control access to the resources of the metering device are provided; these mechanisms are made available by the DLMS®/COSEM AL and the COSEM objects (“Association SN / LN” object, “Security setup” object);

 security and privacy is ensured by applying cryptographical protection to xDLMS messages and to COSEM data;